 ‘Potter.’
 Snape’s face tightened and his lips paled.
 ‘It’s reassuring to see that you have not wasted as many years here as I thought, your mother would be proud of your recent improvements.
 Don’t slide back into acting like your contemptible father.’

 So he did know her.
-A few questions hovered on the tip of his tongue, then a bright flash of green light flickered through his thoughts.
+Questions hovered on the tip of his tongue, then a bright flash of green light flickered through his thoughts.
 It doesn’t matter.
 They’re dead.
-And it’s time to push things on.
-Voldemort and Dumbledore aren’t waiting for me.
+No amount of questions or wishing will change that.
+And I have new wishes.
+Wishes I need to make true.